 Dinner will be under the stars with lots of lively exchanges and talks with the resident naturalist about the wonders of the Mara.

-This morning you’ll have a choice of a morning game or to treat yourself to a thrilling balloon safari at sunrise with a champagne breakfast on landing.
+Leave for a morning game drive at 6.15 after a cuppa tea/coffee.
+Or, you may wish to treat yourself to a thrilling balloon safari at sunrise with a champagne breakfast on landing.
 It’s a novel way of game watching catching an eagle’s eye view of the land and life below.
-(Note: the Balloon safari is an extra charge of $400 USD).
+(NOTE: the balloon ride is an extra charge of $400 USD).

-For those who wish to see a Maasai village, a visit can be arranged.
+For those who wish to visit a Maasai village, a visit can be arranged.